iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 Realmware Corporation was the maker of a C# based game engine called Visual3D that was used to make training simulations for national defense and private industry.

-Generalist developer assigned to the following projects over the course of employment
+Application developer assigned to the following projects over the course of employment

 - Development of sample games and reference projects for clients to get started with
 - Development of custom simulations for clients
+- Development of physics engine add-ons
 - Development of documentation &amp; tutorials
 - Support of many public version releases of the Visual3D.NET Game Engine
 - Management of offshore developers